skaughtbowden/eiliant/README.md

 Because this demo uses Dark Sky's free developer plan, it is limited to 1000 API calls per month.
-Eiliant pages do not automatically check for updates on a Javascript timer, but each time the page is reloaded, a check **is** made to see when every location in a user's list was last cached; if it is more than 30 minutes stales, new data is retrieved.
+Eiliant pages do not automatically check for updates on a Javascript timer, but each time the page is reloaded a check **is** made to see when every location in a user's list was last cached; if it is more than 30 minutes stale, new data is retrieved.

 Additionally, because this project is deployed to a free Heroku plan at [eiliant.herokuapp.com](http://eiliant.herokuapp.com), it is limited to 10,000 rows in the database.
 The locations table alone contained over 42,000 U.S.